Error Handling

 - When It Happens: An

-.
-If you're sure it should exist, double-check your labels,where
+code.
+If you're trying to create it, useaddorset.
+If you're sure it should exist, double-check your labels,whereattributes, or names.

 5. DUPLICATE_BLOCK